griffithlab/rnaseq_tutorial_wiki/Proposed-Improvements.md

 # 5-v.
 Proposed improvements

 ### Update ftp links
-Update all wget commands to download from new ftp folder locations instead of subfolders in GMS project
+Update all wget commands to download from new ftp folder locations instead of subfolders in GMS project.
+See: /gscmnt/sata102/info/ftp-staging/pub/rnaseq

 ### Update the AMI to use bash instead of dash as default shell
 The STAR aligner currently throws errors when run on an ubuntu system because `/bin/sh` is linked to `/bin/dash` and not to `/bin/bash`.